magnigenie-labs/restropress/readme.txt

 * Reporting system to view sales, customers etc.
 * Allows you to add multiple add-on options for your food.
 * Custom user login, register and dashboard.
-* Receive payments using paypal and option to add new payment gateway.
+* Receive payments using PayPal, Amazon and Cash On Delivery and more options coming soon.
 * Developer friendly with sufficient hooks.
 * And much more coming soon...